Our Commitment to the Community

 This includes monitoring conducted by Yued and Whadjuk representatives before a drill rig can be mobilised to an area.
 Monitoring is undertaken to ensure that drilling activities are within areas that to not contain any cultural material.
 The monitoring of each drill site is in addition to broader cultural heritage surveys conducted across the exploration areas in Julimar State Forest.

 Chalice recently participated in ‘Connected – The Importance of Cultural Heritage Monitors’.
-This short documentary showcases the cultural heritage monitoring conducted by the Whadjuk group at our Julimar Project, and highlights the important role their work plays in protecting the cultural values of the area.
+This short documentary showcases the cultural heritage monitoring conducted by the Whadjuk group at our Gonneville Project, and highlights the important role their work plays in protecting the cultural values of the area.

-Chalice GM Environment and Community, Dr Soolim Carney, talks about Chalice’s collaboration with the Whadjuk group to develop the cultural heritage program at Julimar, and journey to building strong relationships with these Traditional Owners.
+Chalice GM Environment and Community, Dr Soolim Carney, talks about Chalice’s collaboration with the Whadjuk group to develop the cultural heritage program at Gonneville, and journey to building strong relationships with these Traditional Owners.
 Watch the full documentary here: https://youtu.be/EhtpZIwSW6w

 Complaints and feedback